Illumina/ExpansionHunter/docs/03_Usage.md

 * `--region-extension-length <int>` Specifies how far from on/off-target regions to search for informative reads.
 Set to 1000 by default.

+* `--analysis-mode <mode>` Specify analysis mode, which can be either `seeking` or `streaming`.
+The default mode is `seeking`.
+See further description of analysis modes below.

+* `--threads <int>` Specifies how many threads to can be used accelerate analysis of large variant catalogs.
+Set to 1 by default.
+Typically seeking mode can benefit from relatively high thread counts, while for streaming mode there is limited benefit beyond about 16 threads.

 Note that the full list of program options with brief explanations can be obtained by running `ExpansionHunter --help`.

+### Analysis modes

+#### Seeking mode

+In seeking mode, alignment file indexing is used to seek specific read sets for the analysis of each variant.
+Seeking mode is recommended for analysis of small catalogs.
+This mode requires that the input BAM or CRAM file is already sorted and indexed.

+#### Streaming mode

+In streaming mode, the alignment file is read in a single pass and all variants are analyzed during this reading operation.
+Streaming mode is recommended for the analysis of large catalogs, but does require more memory as a funciton of catalog size.
+This mode does not require that the BAM or CRAM file is sorted or indexed.